skule/bylaws/bylaw-3.md

 1. Candidates are not allowed to create any campaign videos.
 1. The official language of campaigning is English.
 Should a candidate wish to create materials and/or deliver speeches in another language, they must provide an accurate and equivalent English translation that appears in advance of any such content.
    1. Providing a false or misleading translation shall constitute a blatant breach of this rule.
+1. Campaigning messages and/or campaigning material may not be posted in group chats/servers whose original purpose of creation was not campaigning.

 ## Communication After Campaign Period
 1. Once the Campaign Period ends, candidates must cease public communications regarding their campaign.